Dynamic Maintenance of Kernel Density Estimation Data Structure: From Practice to Theory: Conclusion

 \section{Conclusion}

 Kernel density estimation is an important problem in machine learning.
 It has wide applications in similarity search and nearest neighbor clustering.
 Meanwhile, in many modern scenarios, input data can change over time, and queries can be provided by adversaries.
-In these scenarios, we need to build adaptive data structures such that incremental changes in the input data do not require our data structure to go through the costly re-initialization.
+In these scenarios, we need to build adaptive data structures such that incremental changes in the input data do not require our data structure to go through costly re-initialization.
 Also, queries provided by adversaries do not reduce the accuracy of the estimation.
-We call this problem as adaptive kernel density estimation.
-We present the first such adaptive data structure design for kernel density estimation.
-Our data structure is efficient.
-It only requires subquadratic spaces.
-Each update to the input data only requires sublinear time, and each query can finish in sublinear time.
-We remark that implementing our algorithm would have carbon release to the environment.
-However, we wish to reduce the repetitive experiments with our analysis in theory.
+We call this problem the adaptive kernel density estimation.